 On Wednesday, many Twitter users may have noticed that their beloved social network has begun displaying emoji characters – those small, cartoon-like pictures – on web and desktop versions of the site.
-This means that the emojis typed via your mobile phone are now reflected on the web instead of those annoying hollow square boxes that were previously displayed.

 It is common knowledge that, whilst pages with infinite scroll are often quite user friendly, they are not really appreciated by Google.
 The main problem with infinite scroll, as noted by the search engine giant, is that spiders cannot crawl the website as a user would without the ability to mimic behaviours, like scrolling to the bottom of a page, clicking to load more and so on.

 It is important to remember that, if spiders cannot access the content, the chances of it appearing in organic search results are not very high.
 Spiders can’t always access all of the content on pages with infinite scroll, which leads to huge chunks of text not being indexed and whole websites being discounted from the results because they are not considered relevant.

 To ensure that Googlebot can crawl all of the content linked via an infinite scroll page, it is recommended that either the webmaster or the content management system produces a paginated series that will coincide with the scroll.
 According to Google, infinite scroll is much more search friendly when converted to a paginated series (each component has a similar meta title).

 Google has also shared a number of other SEO recommendations: